 • Have the VOHC Accepted Seal

-• Combats bad breath with spearmint
+• These treats for dogs with bad breath contain spearmint

 • Fortified with calcium for strong teeth